sanmayphy/ENERGYFLOW_ML/README.md

 This is for evaluation.
 Add your new network to the list and this will output the  figure of merit used to quantify the performance.
 Feel free to add additional plots if you like.

+* PUBLIC DATASET
+A part of the dataset for PFlow and Superresolution is available through : https://zenodo.org/record/4483330#.YBaxYHczZBw